 Queries: Asking Questions of Your Data

 A query is how you search for and extract meaningful insights from your tables.
-Think of it as asking your database a question.
+Think of it as asking your database a specific question.

-- A search might find one customer by name.
+- A search finds one customer.

 Reports: Presenting Your Data Clearly